nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Examples:

 The screenshots below are what you would expect when using the `list` command.
 In this example, after using the `find` command, only `Bernice Yeo` was shown in the list.
-Thereafter, the `list` command was used, displaying the entire list of contacts.
+Thereafter, the `list` command was used, displaying the entire list of client contacts.
+&nbsp;

 <div class="image-container" align="middle" style="display:flex">
     <pic src="images/user-guide/list_command_before.png" alt="list">